 If you or someone with you exhibits any of the signs of stroke, do not delay because timely treatment is critical to survival and recovery.

-There are three major kinds of stroke – ischemic, hemorrhagic and TIAs -- with different warning signs and symptoms.
+There are three major kinds of stroke – ischemic, hemorrhagic, and transient ischemic attack (TIA) -- with different warning signs and symptoms.

 Some people have strokes without ever knowing it.
 These so-called silent strokes either have no easy-to-recognize symptoms or you don’t remember them.